 This matters for three reasons.
 First, you can evaluate quotes against something other than gut feel.
 Second, vendors who see a buyer with a structured scope can’t hide in ambiguity.
 Third, you find out early whether your brief is specific enough to build from, or whether you have homework to do before any vendor can give you an accurate number.

 The Fraction estimator was built for this gap.
-Describe your app and it returns a structured breakdown by feature area, with story point ranges, assumption flags, and cost bands.
+Describe your app and it returns a structured breakdown by feature area, with story-point ranges, assumption flags, and cost bands.
 No sign-up.
 No sales call.
-You're not getting a final quote.
-You're getting an independent reference point before you negotiate one.
+You’re not getting a final quote — you’re getting an independent reference point before you negotiate one.
 That changes the conversation.
+For teams who also need to understand what custom software really costs beyond just the build phase, that framing extends to maintenance, infrastructure, and iteration cycles too.

 If you’re planning a build, here’s what to do before you send a brief to a single vendor.